Colombian peace process: Women's involvement

 "As the organizations convening the Summit, we told the negotiators in Havana that we did not want peace to be made for us, but to be the peacemakers."

-— — Marina Gallego, coordinator of the grass-roots organization Ruta Pacifica de las Mujeres.
+— Marina Gallego, coordinator of the grass-roots organization Ruta Pacifica de las Mujeres.

 The Colombian peace negotiations in Havana have had higher than average women's participation – at times, one-third of delegates in Havana have been women, above global averages.
 The General Agreement that guided the process recognized that the negotiations "require the participation of all, without distinction."
 When, one year into talks, women and their concerns remained largely absent from the table, women's organizations began to push for greater inclusion.
 In October 2013, nearly 450 women from across Colombia gathered in Bogota at the National Summit of Women and Peace to demand inclusion in the peace process.

 Two weeks after the National Summit, an agreement was reached in Havana on political participation, wherein both parties formally recognized the important role that women play in conflict-prevention, conflict-resolution, and peacebuilding.
 Subsequently, President Santos appointed two women with greater decision-making power on behalf of the Colombian Government at the talks.
-In August 2014, delegations of survivors of the conflict addressed negotiating parties, 60% of whom were women.
+In August 2014, delegations of survivors led by Débora Barros of the conflict addressed negotiating parties, 60% of whom were women.
 This may be the first time that women negotiating on both sides of the table met with women affected by conflict.
 Representatives of women's organizations and the LGBTI community also addressed negotiators as gender experts.

 The equal participation in the construction, implementation, verification and countersignature of the agreements reached in the Dialogues of Havana are subject of concern of women's organizations that historically have worked for peace and human rights in the country.
 The Red de Mujeres (1995), the Ruta Pacífica (1996), and the Iniciativa de Mujeres por la Paz (2002) are some platforms that have targeted, among other issues, to the bilateral cease of fire, demilitarization of civil life, equitable land distribution, respect for human body, justice and differential approaches.